randalhucker/tracr.io/README.md

-# SillyStuffs API
+# Tracr.io API

-This project is an API for an application that manages art, clothing, toys, and other items.
+This project is an API for an application that manages lost and found items.
 It is built using TypeScript leveraging Express.js for REST API calls and PostgreSQL for database storage.
 The application is containerized using Docker and Docker Compose.

 ## Table of Contents